Graduation & Honors

 - If you dropped or withdrew from a course after the twelfth class day of the fall or spring or the fourth class day in the summer for reasons that were totally beyond your control, the course will not be included in the hours attempted.
 To ask that a course be excluded from hours attempted, explain the reasons you dropped or withdrew from it on a separate page; you must also attach documentation to support your reasons.

-- Effective 9/1/03, the first nine (9) hours earned by examination (that is, credit earned on the basis of AP courses, CLEP or credit granted for high SAT or ACT scores) DOES NOT COUNT as hours attempted.
+- Effective 9/1/03, the first nine (9) hours earned by examination (that is, credit earned on the basis of AP courses, CLEP or credit granted for high SAT or ACT scores) DO NOT COUNT as hours attempted.

 - If you took a course to meet an ROTC requirement and the course was also not required for your degree, the course is not included in the hours attempted.